-A limited number of Graduate Assistantships and University Fellowships are granted to various departments within each School and College of the University.
-Graduate Assistantships are also available in the administrative sector.
+A limited number of Graduate Assistantships and University Fellowships are granted to various academic departments within each school and college of the University.
+Graduate Assistantships are also available in administrative departments.
+All students interested in applying for an Assistantship must complete the online Graduate Assistant or Doctoral Fellowship application found below, print it out, and hand it in at the Graduate Admissions Office (Newman Hall, Room 106) or email it to firstname.lastname@example.org.

 Graduate Assistantships and Doctoral Fellows Forms

-- Graduate Assistantships and Doctoral Fellows Manual (Revised July 2014)
+- Graduate Assistantships and Doctoral Fellows Manual (Updated May 2015)

 - Dean’s Verification of Matriculation Form

 Awards are given on the basis of academic merit.
-Graduate Assistants are only expected to submit GRE or GMAT scores if they are required within their primary department of study, and only if they are working within that primary department.
-Minimal GMAT scores for the Peter J. Tobin College of Business are 550 or above.
-If a department or program does not require GRE scores, they are not required for consideration of an Assistantship.
+Applicants for Doctoral Fellowships and Graduate Assistantships are only expected to submit GRE or GMAT scores if they are required to do so within their primary department of study.

 All awardees are expected to have an undergraduate overall GPA of at least 3.20.
 Graduate Assistants will be expected to show evidence of a 3.20 GPA or above in any previous graduate work.
 Doctoral Fellows will be expected to show evidence of 3.5 GPA or above in any previous graduate work.
 Graduate Assistants who do not maintain these minimum GPAs will not be eligible to keep their assistantships.